External resources#

 Python tutorials:

-the official tutorial, always a good place to start.
+The official tutorial, always a good place to start.

 Python reference: